 If you are coming to hike in the United States for the first time, you can expect solitude on the trail.
 Outside of National Parks, guided hikes and large tour groups are not a common occurrence on trails.
 Americans value independence and tend to trek alone or with a partner.
 Outside of major cities and during the off-season, trails are relatively unfrequented.
 Accordingly, you should know how to navigate with a paper map.
 If you prefer downloading maps to your smartphone, the Guthook Guides app is a favorite among U.S. hikers.

 You are expected to keep trails pristine.
 Hiking trails in the U.S. traverse through federally protected wilderness areas.
 Some wilderness areas prohibit campfires or require a fire permit.
-Regardless of the path you hike, you should always abide by Leave No Trace ethics, including carrying out all trash, camping a minimum of 61 m from water sources, and staying on marked trails.
+Regardless of the path you hike, you should always abide by Leave No Trace ethics.
+These ethics, which include carrying out all trash, camping a minimum of 61 m from water sources, and staying on marked trails, are designed to minimize the impact of hikers on the environment and ensure the preservation of the wilderness areas you’ll be exploring.

 Wilderness permits are required on certain trail sections.
 Be sure to do plenty of research to understand what permits are needed.
 Give yourself ample time ahead of travel to secure them.